 "Pooh?" said Piglet.
 "Yes, Piglet?" said Pooh.
 "Darmok and Jalad at Tanagra," said Piglet.
 "Shaka, when the walls fell," said Pooh.— Michael G. Munz (@TheWriteMunz) November 17, 2015

 I hope you'll enjoy reading the original Traction Product Proposal, dated October 1997.
-Many early Traction concepts carried over directly to the Teampage product first commercially released in July 2002, but we've also learned a lot since then - as you might hope!
-The quotes still make me smile.
-The Proposal and Annotated References may be helpful to students interested in the history and evolution of hypertext.
+Many early Traction concepts carried over directly to the Traction® TeamPage product first commercially released in July 2002, but we've also learned a lot since then - as you might hope!
+The Proposal and its Annotated References may be helpful to students interested in the history and evolution of hypertext.

 Takashi Okutsu of Traction Software's Japanese Business Office wrote a blog post, Teampage hypertext journal: Design concepts.
 Starting from Chris Nuzum's Tripping Up Memory Lane presentation, Takashi explains how TeamPage's append-only journal models editable content, links, and relationships − while maintaining a full audit trail.
 See this Google English translation.

 Last week I gave a talk at the Hyperkult 2015 conference.
 It was an honor to present there, especially since it was the 25th and final time the conference was held.
 This was my proposal for the talk: